NicEastvillage/ChessHeavenAndHell/docs/RULES.md

   - Suicide Bomber: Moves like a pawn.
 Creates Fire where it dies.
   - Leopard: Moves like indicated in the picture below.
     - ![Leopard movement](images/leopard_movement.png)
-  - Checker Knight: Moves like a pawn, but can also jump over an adjacent piece, if the other side is unoccupied.
+  - Checker Knight: Moves like a King, but can also jump over an adjacent piece, if the other side is unoccupied.
 If the Checker Knight jumps over a piece, it may do a second such jump.
 If the Checker Knight jumps over an enemy piece, the enemy piece is captured.
   - Mounted Archer: Moves like indicated in the picture below.
     - ![Mounted archer movement](images/mounted_archer_movement.png)
   - Wizard: Moves like a Bishop and is not affected by Fire and Ice.
 As an action, the Wizard can create Fire or Ice on all adjacent unoccupied squares.